Trip Facts

 Ride to Lapcha Syar Viewpoint & Return to Dukling (5,133 m | 4,000 m | 3-4 hours)

-After soaking in the scene, return to Dukling for the night.
-This round trip is short but high-altitude, so take time to rest and acclimatize.
+After soaking in the views, return to Dukling for the night.
+The round trip is short but at high altitude, so take your time to rest and acclimatize.

 Ride Duration: 3–4 hours (round trip)